memfault/interrupt/_drafts/separating-keys-from-firmware.md

 const uint8_t device_eui[8] = { 0x88, 0x99, 0xaa, 0xbb, 0xcc, 0xdd, 0xee, 0xff };
 ```

-Now instead, we will tell the firmware where to find the unique parameters, but
+Instead of this, we will tell the firmware where to find the unique parameters,
-we won't hardcode their values.
-For this, we need some addresses that we know
+but we won't hardcode their values.
+For this, we need some addresses that we
-won't be used for anything else.
+know won't be used for anything else.
 Here I used an address near the end of the
 flash-memory of my MCU.
 Now the firmware is ready, and the next step is to put
 the unique parameters at the addresses that we specified here.